 Danfoss had been gaining experience since 1980 whilst developing analogue controllers for thermostatically activated expansion valves and suction pressure valves.

-With the microprocessor technology new "doors" were opened to develop smarter control algorithms utilising the high level of refrigeration expertise within the Danfoss Group.
+With the microprocessor technology new "doors" were opened to develop smarter control algorithms utilizing the high level of refrigeration expertise within the Danfoss Group.

 Based on the Minimum Stable Superheat signal (MSS principle), which was developed by the Danfoss Refrigeration Laboratory, a new adaptive superheat control algorithm was invented.

 Today’s ADAP-KOOL® evaporator controllers for display cases and cold rooms include the 4'th generation of intelligent and adaptive control where it has also been possible to make efficient electronic injection control within CO2 applications with direct expansion.

 Injection of liquid into dry evaporators is typically controlled by mechanical expansion valves (TXV) or electronic valves (EEV) based on the superheat signal.
 In order to obtain the best possible regulation of liquid injection, it’s necessary to provide a superheat signal which is optimum during all operating conditions.

 Excess superheat means poor utilization of the evaporator area, as a large part of this area is used for creating this superheat.
 Too little superheat produces the risk of liquid passing through the evaporator resulting in reduced efficiency (COP) and risk of liquid hammer and damage of the compressors.

 In order to establish the optimum superheat it's essential to have an understanding of what is going on inside the evaporator.